microsoftgraph/msgraph-sdk-javascript/docs/AuthCodeMSALBrowserAuthenticationProvider.md

-#### Creating an instance of MSALBrowserAuthenticationProvider for a browser application
+#### Creating an instance of AuthCodeMSALBrowserAuthenticationProvider for a browser application

-**Note**: The `MSALBrowserAuthenticationProvider` is introduced in version 3.0.0 of Microsoft Graph Client Library
+**Note**: The `AuthCodeMSALBrowserAuthenticationProvider` is introduced in version 3.0.0 of Microsoft Graph Client Library

 ###### Links for more information -

 -   [npm - @azure/msal-browser](https://www.npmjs.com/package/@azure/msal-browser)
 -   [github - @azure/msal-browser](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-browser/README.md)

-Steps to use `MSALBrowserAuthenticationProvider`;
+Steps to use `AuthCodeMSALBrowserAuthenticationProvider`;

-1. Using npm: `npm install @azure/msal-browser`
+1. Using npm: `npm install @azure/msal-browser @microsoft/microsoft-graph-client`

     Using html: